Widdin/MADBot_Python/README.md

 # MADBot
 This is a Bot written in Python3.6 that downloads user-submitted images on Discord for Map-A-Droid.
-If you prefer JavaScript or use Telegram, [Click here](https://github.com/LegitDongo/MADBot)
+If you prefer JavaScript or Telegram, [Click here](https://github.com/LegitDongo/MADBot)
 ## Requirements:
 * [Map-A-Droid](https://github.com/Grennith/Map-A-Droid)
 * Python3.6